iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 = Run a search =

-On the front-end, when you hit a form's <em>Search</em> button, BP Profile Search shows the form's target directory filtered according to your search.
+On the front-end, when you hit the <em>Search</em> button in a form, BP Profile Search shows the form's target directory filtered according to your search.
 Both the <em>All Members</em> tab and the <em>My Friends</em> tab are filtered.

 Additionally, the plugin: